brajeshwar/brajeshwar.github.io/_posts/2023/2023-11-05-v-for-vendetta.md

 # V for Vendetta

+> “Remember, remember The fifth of November The gunpowder treason and plot.
+I know of no reason Why the gunpowder treason Should ever be forgot.”
+But what of the man?
+I know his name was Guy Fawkes, and I know that, in 1605, he attempted to blow up the houses of Parliament.
+>
+> But who was he really?
+What was he like?
+We are told to remember the idea, not the man, because a man can fail.
+He can be caught.
+He can be killed and forgotten.
+But four hundred years later an idea can still change the world.
+I’ve witnessed firsthand the power of ideas.
+I’ve seen people kill in the name of them; and die defending them.
+>
+> But you cannot kiss an idea, cannot touch it or hold it.
+Ideas do not bleed.
+They do not feel pain.
+They do not love.
+And it is not an idea that I miss, it is a man.
+A man that made me remember the fifth of November.
+A man that I will never forget.
+>
+> -- Evey Hammond

 [V for Vendetta](https://en.wikipedia.org/wiki/V_for_Vendetta_(film)) is a movie worth re-watching.
 I have re-watched it so many times that I have lost count.
 The film reimagines the book [1984](/2024/1984/) with Elrond of Rivendell[^Elrond] in an alternate universe as a rebellion.

 A dystopian political action film, it is based on the [1988–89 DC Vertigo Comics](https://en.wikipedia.org/wiki/V_for_Vendetta) limited series of the same title by Alan Moore, David Lloyd, and Tony Weare.
 The film, set in a future where a fascist totalitarian regime has subjugated the UK, centers on V, an anarchist and masked freedom fighter who attempts to ignite a revolution through elaborate terrorist acts, and on Evey Hammond, a young woman caught up in V’s mission.